 I went against my number one rule when I never kissed Riley goodnight, and didn’t tuck him in.
 He knows.

 As I lay in bed, I realize that I cannot get this evening back.
 Those small moments and things that mattered so much to them, I cannot get back, my heart sinks.
 I realize that these moments when I didn’t do my best, every day, are moments that make motherhood so hard, yet we are only human, trying to ‘make it’.
-The things I innocently say when under pressure, gives me regret, just when I think I nailed it, I realize, in fact, I haven’t.
-I have become fully aware that I can’t be a perfect mother and that it’s okay to make mistakes, and “wing it”, as long as I am aware of my mistakes, have faith in myself, and as long as I am present.
-Always.
+The things I innocently say when under pressure, the way I react to their crazy spells, or when they are testing my patience, gives me regret.
+Just when I think I nailed it, I realize, in fact, I haven’t.
+I keep telling myself that it is just a phase, it will pass.
+But sometimes that is not enough.
+So I take a deep breath, and pause to organise my thoughts..
+And then I realise the realness.
+That is, when your little humans are filled with such big emotions, it’s your job to share your calm, not join in their chaos.
+Yes it is easier said than done.
+It takes perseverance, and acceptance of our individual changing of season, all trying to incoherently connect.
+So yes, today I may feel as if I am failing as a mother, but I am always learning.
+I have become fully aware that I can’t be a perfect mother and that it’s okay to make mistakes, and “wing it”, as long as I have faith in myself, Always.

 Having a bad day doesn’t make you a bad mother.